nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 ### Other useful object-related goodies

-Here are some other methods which works with NVDA objects, all located in api.py module:
+Here are some other methods which work with NVDA objects, all located in api.py module:

 * If you wish to obtain the foreground object (useful if you wish to look at some child object of the foreground window), use `obj = api.getForegroundObject()`.
 The name of the foreground object, usually the top-level window of an application is treated as a title by NVDA and can be obtained by pressing NVDA+T.
 * From [Python Console], to see the number of child objects that an object contains (for instance, the children, or widgets of a foreground window), type `obj.childCount`.
 The value 0 means that there are no more child objects.